iechor/docs/content/get-started/11_what_next.md

 ## Container orchestration

 Running containers in production is tough.
-You don't want to log into a machine and simply run a `docker run` or `docker compose up`.
+You don't want to log into a machine and simply run a `iechor run` or `iechor compose up`.
 Why not?
 Well, what happens if the containers die?
 How do you scale across several machines?
 Container orchestration solves this problem.
 Tools like Kubernetes, Swarm, Nomad, and ECS all help solve this problem, all in slightly different ways.